VirusTotal/yara-x/site/content/docs/intro/cli.md

 This setting controls whether the compiler should mimic YARA's behavior, allowing constructs that YARA-X doesn't accept by default.

+### --scan-list

+Indicate that `<TARGET_PATH>` is a file containing the paths to be scanned.

+`<TARGET_PATH>` must be a text file containing one path per line.
+The paths must be either absolute paths, or relative to the current directory.

 ### --skip-larger <FILE_SIZE>

 Skips files larger than the given size in bytes.